dylankane/Design-In-Ply/README.md

 # Design In Ply

 Design In Ply is a website for a company based in Co.
 Dublin.
 They design and make bespoke plywood furniture for the domestic and commercial sector.
-This website is to help possible customers find their business, see examples of their work, and get a feeling for the ethos of the company.It will also allow people to see their social media links, where they can see more information and examples of their work.
+This website is to help customers find their business, see examples of their work, and get a feeling for the ethos of the company.It will also allow people to connect to their social media links, where they can see more information and examples of their work.

  It targets people interested in one off high quality pieces of furniture.
 Not meant to be a place to buy off the shelf products, but to encourage people to contact them directly to commision a piece.
-The Idea of the site is minimalist, and clean, giving enough information to intrigue interest.But without too much clutter, to confuse or limit what customers think the possibilities might be.
+The idea of the site is minimalist, and clean, giving enough information to intrigue interest.But without too much clutter, to confuse or limit what customers think the possibilities might be.
 Hoping the simple design will trigger the same feelings as the clean modern design of plywood funiture.

 ***